What is The Average Cost to Unclog a Drain?

 How Does Professional Drain Cleaning Work?

 Professional drain cleaning involves a thorough inspection and removal of blockages using specialized tools and techniques.
-Plumbers often begin with a video camera inspection to locate the clog and assess pipe condition.
+Plumbers often begin with a sewer camera inspection to locate the clog and assess pipe condition.
 Depending on the severity and type of blockage, they may use mechanical augers, motorized snakes, or hydro jetting equipment.

 Hydro jetting uses high-pressure water to clean the interior walls of pipes, removing grease, sludge, and debris.
 Unlike chemical cleaners, professional methods are safer for your plumbing and more effective at preventing future clogs.
 The process also includes checking for damage, leaks, or root intrusion.
 Professional cleaning not only restores proper flow but also extends the life of your plumbing system by removing buildup that DIY methods often miss.